mounikamona155/training-content/02/C#Notes.md

 - Abstract class and interface cannot be instantiated but meant to be implemented/inherited.
 - Abstract/Concrete class can implement one or more interfaces by which multiple inheritance is achieved.
 But class can only inherit from 1 class.
 - A class can inherit 1 class and one or more interfaces.
+- Abstract class is used to implement core identity of a class where as interface is used to implement peripheral/surface level abililities of a class.
+- If there is a need of implementing xommon behavior the abstract class should be used over interfaces.
 ```
 class A{}